Nackloose/Perturbarium/theory/README.md

 > *"Theory is the foundation upon which all practical knowledge is built.
 Without it, we're just guessing."*

-This directory contains theoretical foundations, schemas, design systems, and aesthetic principles that form the intellectual bedrock of the systems and algorithms implemented throughout Axia.
+This directory contains theoretical foundations, schemas, design systems, and aesthetic principles that form the intellectual bedrock of the systems and algorithms implemented throughout the Perturbarium.
+These represent the mathematical frameworks that give structure to the perturbations cultivated in the container.

 ## 📋 Navigation